arduino/docs-content/content/hardware/04.pro/carriers/portenta-machine-control/datasheet/datasheet.md

 ### Analog Input
+The internal A/D converter of the microcontroller has a resolution of max 16 bit (12-16 bit range) and delivers values from 0 to 65535, configurable by the user via sketch.

 Three independent analog input channels are available.
 Each of them has an analog switch TS12A44514PWR which is switching between three modes: